No Review Yet

 Accommodation: Tea houses/Camping

 Mt.
-Everest is called Sagarmatha in Nepal.
-Everest was named after George Everest who was a former Surveyor General of India.
-It is also famous by the name of Chomolungma in Tibet which means “Mother Goddess of the World”.
+Everest is named after George Everest, former Surveyor General of India.
+It is also famous by the name of Chomolungma (Mother Goddess of the World) in Tibet.
+The nepali name of Mt.
+Everest is Sagarmatha.
 The old height of Mt.
-Everest (8848m) was first calculated by a survey of India in 1954 and later confirmed by a Chinese survey in 1975.
+Everest (8848m), first calculated by a survey of India in 1954 and later confirmed by a Chinese survey in 1975.
 The new height of Mt.
-Everest was started to measure from 2019 to 2020 and later confirmed its height 8848.84m on December 8, 2020 (2077/08/23) by Nepal and China.
-There are two major routes to climb Mt.
-Everest they are south and north.
-Worldwide Name: Mt.
-Everest
+Everest was measured from 2019 to 2020 and later confirmed the height of 8848.84m on December 8, 2020 (2077/08/23) by Nepal and China.
+There are two main routes to climb Mt.
+Everest.
+They are south and north.

 Day 01 : Arrival Kathmandu.